-The Trigger Menu
+The Trigger menu

-The PicoScope 9400 Series can trigger on events of interest in high-speed debug and validation applications.
-The trigger system provides trigger sensitivity up to 70 mV at 5 GHz allowing capture of glitches approximately 100 ps wide and trigger jitter to less than 1.5 ps rms (for the PicoScope 9404A-25) and less than 2.0 ps rms. (for the PicoScope 9400s).
+The PicoScope 9400A Series can trigger on events of interest in high-speed debug and validation applications.
+The trigger system provides trigger sensitivity up to 70 mV at 5 GHz allowing capture of glitches approximately 100 ps wide and trigger jitter to less than 1.5 ps RMS (for the PicoScope 9404A-25).